projectcalico/calico/docs/getting-started/default-networking/Demonstration.md

 # Calico with Docker default networking

-This demonstration uses Dockers standard networking infrastructure, requiring you to explicitly add a created container into a Calico network.
+This demonstration uses Docker's standard networking infrastructure, requiring you to explicitly add a created container into a Calico network.

 ## Environment
 This demonstration makes some assumptions about the environment you have.